 Move over Costa Rica, there’s a new kid in town.
 Nicaragua may not be the most obvious holiday choice but this up and coming destination has plenty to offer, whether you’re looking for adventure, relaxation or something in-between.
 This Central American country situated between the Caribbean and the Pacific is a hidden gem with plenty to offer visitors including colonial towns, diverse wildlife, sun-drenched beaches and lots of opportunities for adventure.
-Here’s the top 10 things to do in Nicaragua and where to catch them.
+Here are the top 10 things to do in Nicaragua and where to catch them.

 Things to do in Nicaragua